tchoi8/teachingasart2018/lectures/lecture1.md

 Expectations for students.
 You will create material for your workshop.
 You will try teaching in real life.

-Introduction of students, what are you excited about? why did you decide to take this class?
+Introduction of students, what are you excited about?
+Why did you decide to take this class?

 # 1.